shagungoyal/Mathematical-Operation/README.md

 # Mathematical-Operation
-I have completed one project but little bit differently please have a look on it.
+I have completed one project through objects but little bit differently please have a look on it.